In this segment, we are going to show you how to configure “Pi-Hole on Docker with Portainer using OpenMediaVault 5 Raspberry Pi 4 “

 Source /> Wikipedia

 Pi-hole is a Linux network-level advertisement and Internet tracker blocking application which acts as a DNS sinkhole (and optionally a DHCP server), intended for use on a private network.
 It is designed for use on embedded devices with network capability, such as the Raspberry Pi, but it can be used on other machines running Linux and cloud implementations.
-Pi-hole has the ability to block traditional website adverts as well as adverts in unconventional places, such as smart TVs and mobile operating system adverts.
+Pi-hole can block traditional website adverts as well as adverts in unconventional places, such as smart TVs and mobile operating system adverts.

 OpenMediaVault Versions :

-Note: Please change the OMV default port from 80 to something else.
+Note: Please change the OMV default port from 80 to something else and then start with

-- Now we need to open Putty and enter our OpenMediaVault IP address.
+- Once the DNS is successfully configured then we need to open Putty and login to our OpenMediaVault with root user.

 docker network create -d macvlan \ --subnet=192.168.1.10/24 \ --gateway=192.168.1.1 \ -o parent=eth0 pub_net

-- Now, we need to navigate to Containers and then click on Add container.
+- Once the image is successfully downloaded then we need to navigate to Containers and then click on Add container.

-- Then fill the details as mentioned below in the picture, Choose a name for your container and image name as pihole/pihole:latest.
+- After that, fill the details as mentioned below in the picture, Choose a name for your container and image name as pihole/pihole:latest.

-- Once every thing is done we can go ahead and click on Deploy the container.
+- Finally, once everything is done we can go ahead and click on Deploy the container.

 - To access the Pi-Hole web interface we need to type the Pi-Hole IP Address/admin.